Grants for artists

 - Subsidies awarded by other parties are taken into consideration when awarding subsidies.

-- The community applying for the subsidy has been operating as a registered community for at least three years and carries out regular year-round operations.
+- Operational subsidies can be awarded to communities that have been operating as a registered community for at least three years and that carry out regular year-round operations.

 - The activities of the community which receives operational subsidy may not be based on profit-seeking.